BlAKNinja/Assignment/README.md

 ### Assignment 1 – Producer–Consumer Output
 <img width="1702" height="742" alt="image" src="https://github.com/user-attachments/assets/7f1bf234-bb08-453b-90a4-024d9e983b09" />

+### 🧵 How This Output Was Generated (Assignment 1 Explanation)

+This output was produced by running the `main.py` file inside the `producer_consumer` directory.
+In this assignment, I created a simple `Product` class containing only a `product_id` field, representing the items transferred between the Producer and Consumer threads.

+Inside `main.py`, I prepared a list of `Product` objects and passed this list to the `Producer` thread.
+The Producer iterated through these products and inserted them into the custom `BlockingQueue`, which I implemented using Python’s `threading.Lock` and `Condition` variables.
+The `Consumer` thread simultaneously removed items from the same queue.

+As both threads run concurrently, each produced and consumed product is printed to the console.
+The queue correctly blocks producers when the queue is full and blocks consumers when the queue is empty, demonstrating proper synchronization.
+Finally, when the special `"END"` product appears, the Consumer stops execution, completing the full Producer–Consumer workflow.

 ### Assignment 2 – Sales Analysis Output
 <img width="682" height="608" alt="image" src="https://github.com/user-attachments/assets/1d5a7078-02a4-497e-8b63-78930b99a6d0" />